bakubonmo/Rec/README.md

 ## How to Start
-Firstly, Please download and put the dataset in the fold "data/datasetname/" Secondly, Please run geo2npy to process the dataset Thirdly, Please run the file "train" to train the model Lastly, Please run the file "test" to test the model
+Firstly, Please download and put the dataset in the fold "data/datasetname/" <br>
+Secondly, Please run geo2npy to process the dataset <br>
+Thirdly, Please run the file "train" to train the model  <br>
+Lastly, Please run the file "test" to test the model <br>